stas00/ipyexperiments/docs/ipyexperiments.md

    ```python
    exp1 = IPyExperimentsCPU()
    ```
-   More backends will be supported in the future.
+   More backends can be supported in the future.

+   Parameters:
+   * `exp_enable=True`  - set to `False` to run only the sub-system

    It's very important that the variables used in the scope of the experiment are unique and haven't been defined before (technically, they shouldn't be in `locals()`), because otherwise they won't get cleared out.
 For more details, see: [Caveats](#caveats).

-2. Get experiment's data so far:
+2. Get experiment's data so far (in bytes):
    ```python
    exp1 = IPyExperimentsCPU()
    cpu_data = exp1.data